Why Now Is The Time to Begin MSc Mindfulness & Compassion

 Completion of the degree will enable graduates to teach the MBLC and CBLC courses to groups and to meet the requirements to be listed on the UK Listing of Mindfulness Teachers.
 This post graduate programme will be the only one in the UK providing a Mindfulness teacher training and a Compassion teacher training.

-The course is delivered over weekends at the LONDON campus of the University of West Scotland.
+The course is delivered over weekends at the LONDON campus of the University of West Scotland or Online.
 With London being a travel hub for both the UK and overseas, it is highly accessible for everyone.

 The mid-year retreats will be held at Samye Ling in Scotland with an option to attend online.